ShabeerShah72/Cloudie/README.md

 # ☁️ Cloudie - Weather App

-Cloudie is a simple weather application built using Flutter.
-It allows users to search for any city and view the current weather conditions and temperature in real-time.

-## 🌟 About

-This is my second Flutter project, created as part of my learning journey in mobile app development.
-I’m **Shabbir Sharma**, a beginner developer passionate about building user-friendly applications.
+A full-featured weather forecast application built using Flutter and Dart, powered by the OpenWeatherMap API.
+This app provides real-time weather data including temperature, humidity, wind speed, and pressure with a modern, responsive UI.
+Designed using the MVVM architecture and Provider for state management to ensure clean and scalable code.

 ## 🔧 Features

-- 🔍 City-based weather search
-- 🌡️ Real-time temperature and condition updates
+- Live Weather Updates
+- Displays real-time temperature, weather conditions, wind speed, humidity, and pressure.

+- City Search with Auto-Suggestions
+- Search for any city using dynamic suggestions and instant weather results.

+- Current Location Detection
-- 🌐 API integration for live weather data
+- Automatically fetches weather data based on the user's current geolocation.

-- 🎨 Clean and minimal user interface
+- Responsive UI
+- Modern, adaptive interface that fits perfectly across different screen sizes and orientations.

+- Robust Error Handling
+- Gracefully handles empty search inputs, network issues, or failed API responses.

 ## 🚀 Tech Stack